How to use Git:

 5. Run git commit -m "message here" (keep quotes) to commit your change to your local repository (What is the -m?)

-6. Run git push to write your changes to the remote repository on GitHub
+6. Run git push to write your commit to the remote repository on GitHub

 What is staging in Git?